mapninja/Earthsys144/DataCollection_AGO_Collector.md

 * Create a simple read-only view of the live data, for monitoring data collection
 * Export the data to multiple formats

-By the end of the workshop, participants should be familiar enough to create their own field data collection applications, customized to their research needs.
+By the end of the exercise, you should be familiar enough to create your own field data collection applications, customized to your research needs.

 ## Part 1: Create a Feature Layer